 On the morning of the procedure you can imagine my relief when the doctor told me she was head down and so we didn’t need the ECV after all…great, now I could get back to prepping for baby’s arrival……

 That’s when curve ball number 2 occurs… 5 days before she was due I felt the wetness in my undies that I knew was my waters starting to leak.
 There was no gush or drama whatsoever, just a tiny trickle.
 I spoke to the midwife who told me to keep an eye on baby’s movements and carry on as normal if feeling comfortable.
 Hours went by and labour had not started.
+My husband and I tried all the tricks, going for long walks, watching funny movies, gentle massage and lots of bouncing on my birth ball.
+She did not want to budge!!
 On the second day I was informed that it was hospital policy to induce if waters have released and labour hasn’t started within 24 hours.
 I opted to stay at home with the option for regular checks moving forward to monitor baby.

 On day three I knew that my home birth was slipping away and I would have to head to hospital.
 All of my instincts told me that baby was still happy, she was still active and although labour had not kicked in, I was still able to stay active in order to help things along.
 Those birth balls are amazing!

 Upon arrival at hospital, I had to muster all of my calm vibrations in order to stay calm and keep my mind on the end goal which is to have a calm labour and to hold my baby in my arms.
+My husband was amazing, he remained calm throughout and was my advocate when I didn’t feel up to the task of advocating for myself.
 I could have felt angry or disappointed that I was at hospital instead of in the comfort of my home, but I knew that all births are different.
 No matter how much you plan for them, anything can happen!

 The room had a white board and some pens and so as a distraction, I decided to write up some affirmations.
-I bounced on the ball and drank LOADS of coconut water to keep my electrolytes up.
+I bounced on the ball and drank LOADS of coconut water to keep my electrolytes up and the hubster was in charge of the relaxing music play list he had created for the occasion.
 After a few more hours of this the midwife said “I’m afraid we cannot wait any longer.
 We are going to have to induce you to get the baby out”.
 My heat sank, but I couldn’t delay them any longer.
 By then it had been over 60 hours since my waters first appeared.
 Off the midwife went to prepare.. when

 Would I have coped with any of those curve balls without Hypnobirthing?
 No fucking way!!
 I am so glad I was able to use what I learned to help me make decisions that were mine to make.
 What I learned from baby number three is that it doesn’t matter where you give birth, or what twists and turns your birth journey makes, what’s important is that I had the right birth for me on the day and that’s it.
 Because that’s all it ever can be for women every day, everywhere.
 You can only have the right birth on the day and if you are using Hypnobirthing techniques to help then you will be able to handle any curve ball that is thrown at you – I promise.